Belligerently/SpecMatrix/README.md

 - Compiled assets catalog (`Assets.car`) for optimized resource management.

 ## License
 This project is licensed under the MIT License.
-Ensure the LICENSE file is included in the repository to provide clarity and accessibility for contributors and users.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or create an issue to discuss your idea.

 ## Contact
-For any inquiries or support, please contact [your_email@example.com].
+For any inquiries or support, please contact [spec.matrix.app@gmail.com].